 6-I.D.
-EARNED INCOME Types of Earned Income Included in Annual Income
+EARNED INCOME

-Wages and Related Compensation [24 CFR 5.609(a); Notice PIH 2023-27; Notice PIH 2024 38]
+Wages and Related Compensation [24 CFR 5.609(a); Notice PIH 2023-27]

 The earned income of each member of the family who is 18 years of age or older, or who is the head of household or spouse/cohead regardless of age, is included in annual income.
-Income received as a day laborer or seasonal worker is also included in annual income, even if the source, date, or amount of the income varies [24 CFR 5.609 (b)(24) as updated for HOTMA].
+Income received as a day laborer or seasonal worker is also included in annual income, even if the source, date, or amount of the income varies [24 CFR 5.609 (b)(24)].

 Earned income means income or earnings from wages, tips, salaries, other employee compensation, and net income from self-employment.
-Earned income does not include any pension or annuity, transfer payments (meaning payments made or income received in which no goods or services are being paid for, such as welfare, social security, and governmental subsidies for certain benefits), or any cash or in-kind benefits [24 CFR 5.100 as updated for HOTMA].
+Earned income does not include any pension or annuity, transfer payments (meaning payments made or income received in which no goods or services are being paid for, such as welfare, social security, and governmental subsidies for certain benefits), or any cash or in-kind benefits [24 CFR 5.100].

-A day laborer is defined as an individual hired and paid one day at a time without an agreement that the individual will be hired or work again in the future [24 CFR 5.603(b) as updated for HOTMA].
+A day laborer is defined as an individual hired and paid one day at a time without an agreement that the individual will be hired or work again in the future [24 CFR 5.603(b)].
 Income earned as a day laborer is not considered nonrecurring income.

-A seasonal worker is defined as an individual who is hired into a short-term position (e.g., for which the customary employment period for the position is six months or fewer) and the employment begins at about the same time each year (such as summer or winter).
-Typically, the individual is hired to address seasonal demands that arise for the particular employer or industry [24 CFR 5.603(b) as updated for HOTMA].
+A seasonal worker is defined as an individual who is hired into a short-term position (e.g., for which the customary employment period for the position is six months or fewer) and the employment begins about the same time each year (such as summer or winter).
+Typically, the individual is hired to address seasonal demands that arise for the particular employer or industry [24 CFR 5.603(b)].
 Some examples of seasonal work include employment limited to holidays or agricultural seasons.
 Seasonal work may include but is not limited to employment as a lifeguard, ballpark vendor, or snowplow driver [Notice PIH 2023-27].
 Income earned as a seasonal worker is not considered nonrecurring income.

-OHCD will include in annual income the gross amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation.
+The OHCD will include in annual income the full amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation.

-For persons who regularly receive bonuses or commissions, OHCD will verify, and then average amounts received for the two years preceding admission or reexamination.
-If only a one-year history is available, OHCD will use the prior year amounts.
-In either case the family may provide, and OHCD will consider, a credible justification for not using this history to anticipate future bonuses or commissions.
-If a new employee has not yet received any bonuses or commissions, OHCD will count only the amount estimated by the employer.
-The file will be documented appropriately.
+For persons who regularly receive bonuses or commissions, the OHCD will verify, and then average amounts received for the two years preceding admission or interim reexamination.
+If only a one-year history is available, the OHCD will use the prior year amounts.
+In either case the family may provide, and the OHCD will consider, a credible justification for not using this history to anticipate future bonuses or commissions.
+If a new employee has not yet received any bonuses or commissions, the OHCD will count only the amount estimated by the employer.
+The file will be documented appropriately

-Some Types of Military Pay
+Military Pay

-All regular pay, special pay and allowances of a member of the Armed Forces are counted except for the special pay to a family member serving in the Armed Forces who is exposed to hostile fire [24 CFR 5.609(b)(11) as updated for HOTMA].
+All regular pay, special pay and allowances of a member of the Armed Forces are counted [24 CFR 5.609(b)(8) except for the special pay to a family member serving in the Armed Forces who is exposed to hostile fire [24 CFR 5.609(c)(7)].